 If the End-User denies the request or the End-User authentication fails, the OP (Authorization Server) informs the RP (Client) by using the Error Response parameters defined in Section 4.1.2.1 of OAuth 2.0 [RFC6749].
 (HTTP errors unrelated to RFC 6749 are returned using the appropriate HTTP status code.)

-Unless the Redirection URI is invalid, the Authorization Server returns the Client to the Redirection URI specified in the Authorization Request with the appropriate error and state parameters.
+Unless the Redirection URI is invalid, the Authorization Server returns the Client to the Redirection URI specified in the Authorizatsion Request with the appropriate error and state parameters.
 Other parameters SHOULD NOT be returned.

 In addition to the error codes defined in Section 4.1.2.1 of OAuth 2.0, this specification also defines the following error codes: